Skip to main content

 Quotes for new and existing orders

-Subject to the account settings, quotes can be requested by customers and initiated by managers for the customer's approval.
+Depending on your account settings, quotes can be requested by customers or created by managers for the customer's approval.

 Quotes serve different purposes depending on where the customer is in their subscription or purchasing journey.
-The following types of quotes are available:
+The following quote types are available:

-• Upgrade Quotes: Enable midterm adjustments to active subscriptions.
-They allow customers to move to higher-tier plans, modify quantities, or apply new pricing structures—scheduled for a future date, with changes activated only upon confirmation.
+• Upgrade quotes: Enable midterm adjustments to active subscriptions.
+They allow customers to move to higher-tier plans, modify quantities, or apply new pricing structures.
+The changes are scheduled for a future date and activated only upon confirmation.
 Learn more in the Use quotes for upgrades article.

 Quote process flows